-- D. Evidence that the county has assessed factors and developed plans to facilitate the ease with which culturally and linguistically diverse populations can obtain services.
-Such factors should include: - 1.
-Location, transportation, hours of operation, or other relevant areas;
+D. Evidence that the county has assessed factors and developed plans to facilitate the ease with which culturally and linguistically diverse populations can obtain services.
+Such factors should include:

+1. Location, transportation, hours of operation, or other relevant areas;

-Mendocino County BHRS ensures that services that are provided in the most populous areas (Ukiah, Fort Bragg, and Willits), and encourages providers to work with clients served on outreaching to or accessing transportation to services.
+Mendocino County Behavioral Health & Recovery Services ensures that services that are provided in the most populous areas (Ukiah, Fort Bragg and Willits), and encourages providers to work with clients served on accessing transportation to services.
 Full Service Partnership programs and Outreach and Engagement Programs assist clients in getting to and from services through the "whatever it takes" model.
-These programs prioritize those from underserved ethnic and linguistic groups.
-Mendocino County BHRS contracts with providers that provide services in remote and rural areas in an attempt to decrease the need for transportation, and increase access to services for those culturally and linguistically diverse populations.
-Stakeholder meeting times are adjusted each year based on consumer feedback including meetings at later hours than business hours in order to accommodate differing stakeholder needs, as well as expanding teleconferencing options in FY 18/19.
+Both of these programs prioritize those from underserved ethnic and linguistic groups.
+Mendocino County Behavioral Health & Recovery Services contracts with providers that provide services in remote and rural areas in an attempt to decrease the need for transportation, and increase access to services for those culturally and linguistically diverse populations.
+Stakeholder meeting times are adjusted each year based on consumer feedback including meetings at later hours than business hours in order to accommodate differing stakeholder needs, as well as expanding teleconferencing options in FY 17/18.